florianporada/portfolio/src/content/work/printerprinter_v2/index.md

   - node.js
 ---

-This is the second iteration of the printerprinter project.
+PrinterPrinter v2 is the second iteration of the printerprinter project.
 It uses the original idea and utilizes the hardware to create a personlized newsfeed in combination with the [turbohaus8000 project](https://github.com/florianporada/turbohaus8000/) or integrates as a feature in other services.